ruggdoll/BlueSpy/README.md

 + `connect.py` utilizes the command-line tool `bluetoothctl` to initiate a quick scan (necesary for BlueZ) and establish a connection to the device.
 The exact commands used are in the `connect` function inside `core.py`.
 + `just_record.py` utilizes the command-line tools `pactl` and `parecord` to search for the device in the system's audio sources (it must function as a microphone) and initiate a recording session.
 The exact commands used are in the `record` function inside `core.py`.
 + The `playback` function inside `core.py` executes `paplay` to play back the captured audio.
++ `disconnect.py` utilizes the command-line tool `bluetoothctl` to disconnect the device.
+The exact commands used are in the `disconnect` function inside `core.py`.

 If you encounter issues with any of the phases, examine the commands in `core.py` and try to execute them in a shell.
 This will provide more information on what may be failing.